Checklist for international students taking freestanding courses

-If you are an international programme student or a new student taking courses at SLU, you can find important information in the checklist.
-The checklist will be helpful before arriving to Sweden and while you are here as a student.
+If you are an new international student enrolled in courses at SLU, you can find important information in the checklist.
+The checklist will be helpful both before your arrival in Sweden and during your time as an SLU student.

 Where can I get at paper copy of my Notification of selection results (admission results)?

-Your Notification of Selection Results is available as a PDF file at universityadmissions.se, and serves as an official document.
-You don't need to request a copy, as this PDF file is an official version — simply print out a copy.
+Answer: Your Notification of Selection Results is available as a PDF file at universityadmissions.se or at antagning.se (for EU/EEA/Swiss students) and serves as an official document.
+You never need to request a copy, as this PDF file is an official version — simply print out a copy.
 A link to your PDF will be available a few days after publication of the selection results in the 'Application' section of your account.

 University Admissions does not provide applicants with printed copies.